prog4biol/soc2020/gene_info_upregulated/README.md

-# Gene info for upregulated genes
+# Parse Gene info for upregulated genes from our BioMart download for all Chicken Genes

+## get gene info for significantly upregulated genes
-Get just the IDs to use with `grep`
+Get just the IDs to use with `grep`:
 ```
 $ cut -f 1 up2.tsv > up2ids.txt
 ```

-Use grep to pull out the genes that >= 2 log2foldchage from the the complete gene info file.
+Use `grep` to pull out the genes that >= 2 log2foldchage (up2ids.txt) from the the complete gene info file (mart_export.txt):
 ```
 $ grep -f up2ids.txt mart_export.txt | head
 ENSGALG00000006388.7	interleukin 16 [Source:NCBI gene;Acc:374270]	IL16	IPR001478	PDZ	PDZ domain